 Our primary use of cash is to make investments and to pay our operating expenses.
-We expect to use substantially all of the proceeds of this offering to invest in portfolio companies within six to 12 months of the initial public offering date, depending on the availability of investment opportunities that are consistent with our investment objectives and market conditions, except for amounts retained for purposes of funding our ongoing expenses.
+We used substantially all of the proceeds from the initial and first follow-on offerings to invest in portfolio companies as of March 31, 2012, except for amounts retained for purposes of funding our ongoing expenses.

-Our current policy is to maintain cash reserves in an amount sufficient to pay our operating expenses, including investment management fees and costs incurred under the administration agreement, for approximately two years.
+Our current policy is to maintain cash reserves in an amount sufficient to pay our operating expenses, including investment management fees, incentive and costs incurred under the administration agreement, for approximately two years.
 For a description of the investment advisory and administration services we receive, see "Related Party Transactions and Certain Relationships".
-We incurred \$233,961 in investment management fees and \$192,031 in costs incurred under the administration agreement for the three months ended September 30, 2011, and \$384,904 in investment management fees and \$305,066 in costs incurred under the administration agreement for the period from January 6, 2011 (date of inception) to September 30, 2011.
+We incurred approximately \$621,926 in investment management fees and \$345,594 in costs incurred under the administration agreement for the three months ended March 31, 2012.
+We incurred approximately \$618,865 in investment management fees and \$554,232 in costs incurred under the administration agreement for the period from January 6, 2011 (date of inception) to December 31, 2011.